lunr-php/lunr-coding-standard/README.md

 - There must be a single space after the scope keyword.
 - The closing bracket must be directly after the body.
 - All function keywords must be lowercase.
+- Closures must have one space between the `function` keyword and the opening bracket, one space before and after the `use` keyword and one space before the curly bracket of the body
+- If the closure body is empty, there must be no space between the curly brackets.
+If it is not empty there must be one space after the opening and before the closing curly bracket
+- Arrow functions must have no space between the `fn` keyword and the opening bracket, and a space before and after the `=>`

 ## Control structures
 - Make sure there are no spaces directly after the opening bracket or before the closing bracket.